ajv-validator/ajv/CUSTOM.md

 Each error object should at least have properties `keyword`, `message` and `params`, other properties will be added.

-Inlined keywords can optionally define `dataPath` property in error objects, that will be added by ajv unless `errors` option of the keyword is `"full"`.
+Inlined keywords can optionally define `dataPath` and `schemaPath` properties in error objects, that will be assigned by Ajv unless `errors` option of the keyword is `"full"`.

 If custom keyword doesn't create errors, the default error will be created in case the keyword fails validation (see [Validation errors](#validation-errors)).